tursom/apk-cache/README_EN.md

 - When using SOCKS5 proxy, ensure proxy server is accessible
 - Server listens on all network interfaces by default, firewall rules recommended for production
 - APKINDEX.tar.gz index files refresh periodically to get latest package information
-- Index cache time recommended between 30 minutes to 2 hours, adjust based on production needs
+- Index cache time recommended between 1 hour to 24 hours, adjust based on production needs
 - Concurrent requests for the same file will only download once, other requests wait and share cache

 ## Advanced Configuration